TheOdinProject/curriculum/react/the_react_ecosystem/type_checking_with_proptypes.md

 1. Read through the [PropTypes documentation](https://reactjs.org/docs/typechecking-with-proptypes.html).
 It shows all of the types you can specify and some other useful things that can be done with it!
    - You may notice this resource suggests using TypeScript over PropTypes in modern React.
 This may well be true for production apps but for our purposes, we are solely interested in the concept of type checking within React, where TypeScript is out of scope.
 1. You can even set up custom validators in PropTypes.
-Read [this article on using PropTypes on LogRocket](https://blog.logrocket.com/validate-react-props-proptypes/) for a more in-depth look into the benefits and use cases of PropTypes.
+For a more in-depth look into the benefits and use cases of PropTypes, read this comprehensive guide [Validating React Props with PropTypes on LogRocket](https://blog.logrocket.com/validate-react-props-proptypes/).
-1. [This StackOverflow thread goes into the differences of TypeScript and PropTypes. ](https://stackoverflow.com/questions/41746028/proptypes-in-a-typescript-react-application)Give it a read!
+1. For an insightful discussion on the differences between TypeScript and PropTypes in React applications, give [this StackOverflow thread](https://stackoverflow.com/questions/41746028/proptypes-in-a-typescript-react-application) a read!

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson on your own.
-If you’re having trouble answering a question, click it and review the material it links to.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - <a class="knowledge-check-link" href="#using-proptypes">How would we set up a basic implementation of PropTypes?</a>
 - <a class="knowledge-check-link" href="#using-defaultprops">If we pass in a prop to a component that has a defaultProp defined, what would happen?</a>